10-01 Call your quarters or other unit (specify)

 10-60 Major emergency (Bldg. collapse, train wreck, non-airport plane crash, etc.)

-CODE 1 - Incident requires additional resources not carried by regular field units to mitigate a spill or release that requires specialized training, knowledge, equipment or PPE.
-No contamination of civilians or responders.
+CODE 1 - Incident that requires resources not carried by regular field units to mitigate a spill or release that requires specialized training, equipment, and/or PPE.
+(Matrix Assignment - No contamination to responders or civilians)

-CODE 2 - Incident involves a spill or release with four (4) or less contaminated civilians or responders.
-Additional Haz-Mat resources required for possible rescue, mitigation and decontamination.
+CODE 2 - Incident involves a spill or release with 4 or less contaminated civilians or responders and requires Haz-Mat resources for possible rescue, mitigation and decontamination.
+(Matrix Assignment)

-CODE 3 - Incident where five (5) or more civilians or responders are contaminated and additional resources above the Code 2 level are needed.
+CODE 3 - Mass Decontamination incident where 5 or more civilians or responders are contaminated and additional department resources are needed above the Code 2 level.
+(Matrix)

-CODE 4 - Mass Decontamination Response to decontaminate a large number of victims as quickly as possible.
-A Mass Decon Task Force is dispatched.
+CODE 4 - Mass Decontamination Response Requiring Mass Decon Task Forces (MDTF) to decontaminate a large number of victims as quickly as possible.
+(Matrix Assignment)

 10-85 Fire Marshal requests Police assistance